 How is this affecting biodiversity and human welfare?

-The Biogeographic Change and Predictive Modelling Team (BIOCHANGE) brings together a number of researchers that aim to answer to these and related questions.
-Our work is centred around three main research themes:
+The Biogeographical Change and Predictive Modelling Team (BIOCHANGE) brings together a number of researchers that aim to answer to these and related questions.
+Our work is centred around two main research themes:

-The quantification, mapping and forecasting of invasive species distributions and of the biogeographical changes they cause.
+The quantification, mapping and forecasting of species distribution dynamics and of the biogeographical changes they cause.

 We are always looking forward to expanding our team, so if you think you would like to collaborate with us in these or related topics, do not hesitate to drop us a line to the emails in the contact page.